maybeanerd/eoy/slides.md

 # What makes NixOS special?

-- Reproducibility: The entire system state can be applied to any machine, ensuring that the same configuration yields the same results everywhere.
+- Reproducibility: The entire system state can be applied to any machine, yielding the same results.
 - Declarative configuration: The entire system configuration is defined using nix expressions.
-This includes installed packages, system services, and configuration files.
 - Atomic upgrades and rollbacks: System updates are atomic, meaning they either complete successfully or not at all.
 If an update causes issues, users can easily roll back to a previous system state.

 ---